 Now, employees are immediately aware an elevation change is coming.
 They know to tread lightly and can continue to focus on the work without fear over their next step.

-4. Prevents edge-standing
+4. Prevents Painful Edge-Standing

 Pure nitrile anti-fatigue mats – what we use to make our 100-1 Series, 100-Cleanroom Series, and 100-ESD Series mats here at AcroMat, have proven to reduce pain and discomfort by as much as 50% compared to hard surfaces.
-Yet, even the best mats will increase pain and discomfort if they’re the wrong size.
+Yet, even the best mats will increase pain and discomfort if they’re the wrong shape size.

 One common example of mats increasing pain and injury risk is edge-standing or half on/half off standing.
 When mats are too small and pieced together, or unable to be custom designed, users will often stand on the edge of the mat to do their jobs.